KateAllen533/Research-Diabetes/README.md

 # Research Publications

 Mathematical algorithms for environmental health and pediatric diabetes research by Kate D, Senior Researcher & R&D Scientist.
+Feel free to add any research or suggestions to support such concept
 ## Publication

 **Novel Mathematical Algorithm Integrating GAN for Constrained Sampling in Pediatric Diabetes Datasets: Detecting Early Traces Amid Environmental Constraints**